dragonblocks/dragonblocks_alpha/README.md

 ## Controls

-Use W, A, S and D to move forward / left / backward / right.
+Use W, A, S and D to fly forward / left / backward / right and Space / Shift to fly up / down.

 ## Dependencies